 For example, we kicked around a few ideas for themes and applied them to some very different home services companies: an interior design firm and a plumbing company.

 January – Warm and Cozy at Home

-Interior design: This month focus on fabrics and colors which warm up a room or how the right drapes will eliminate or reduce drafts
+Interior design: This month focuses on fabrics and colors which warm up a room, or how the right drapes will eliminate or reduce drafts.

 Plumbing: Here the primary message might center on how to keep pipes from freezing, how to protect your plumbing if you go south for part of the winter, and how to warm up cold bathroom floors.